 Distribution fee revenue varies depending on the number and size of securities offerings.
 Revenues are lower during weaker markets.
-The largest share of distribution fee revenue comes from prospectuses6 (73%), exempt distribution reports7 (12%), and annual information forms8 (13%).
+The largest share of distribution fee revenue comes from prospectuses, exempt distribution reports, and annual information forms.
 Issuers pay fees to file these documents.
 Also: